sudhakarmako/tabletop-ui/README.md

 ### `yarn`

 To install all the requred package for this project

+### `yarn run start-server`
+Runs the local api server
+make sure this is ran first before runing `yarn start` to avoid and blank screen

 ### `yarn start`

 Runs the app in the development mode.\